rvagg/archived-pangyp/README.md

 Multiple target versions of node are supported (i.e. `0.8`, `0.9`, `0.10`, ..., `1.0`,
-etc.), regardless of what version of node is actually installed on your system (`node-gyp` downloads the necessary development files for the target version).
+etc.), regardless of what version of node is actually installed on your system (`pangyp` downloads the necessary development files for the target version).

 #### Features: